How to do a Simple Mid-year Homeschool Assessment

 So think of doing a mid-year homeschool assessment as an antidote for “summer (home)school”!

 But what if you already homeschool year-round?
 Then the summer doesn’t matter so much.
-But if you find yourself getting further and further behind, you still might consider doing a homeschool assessment mid-way through your year just to course-correct more easily if you want to.
+But if you find yourself getting further and further behind that you’re comfortable with, you still might consider doing a homeschool assessment mid-way through your year just to course-correct more easily if you want to.

 How to do a homeschool evaluation graphic